There's something kind of cool happening in marketing right now.

 And yet, it seems like account-based marketing is still a fairly new concept to many people.
 A big part of that has to do with a lagging alignment between marketing and sales within many organizations -- while this number is almost double what it was four years ago, still just 22% of companies consider their sales and marketing departments well aligned around the same goals.

 But account-based marketing -- and its success -- is somewhat rooted in that very alignment between marketing and sales.
 And as you'll see, it's highly useable, if you know where to begin.
 That's why we're here to help.

-Why is that?
+Why is ABM so critical to B2B?
 Well, ABM is a particularly useful for organizations with multiple buyers or stakeholders.
-Part of its goal, says HubSpot's Corporate Marketing Manager Sam Balter, "is to address the needs of organization by connecting with all of the stakeholders within it.
+Part of its goal, says Sam Balter, a senior marketing manager at HubSpot, "is to address the needs of an organization by connecting with all of the stakeholders within it.
 That's one reason why it works so well in B2B -- oftentimes you have to work with five or more stakeholders in a given sale."